offchan42/.spacemacs.d/README.md

   ```bash
   rm .spacemacs
   ```
 4. That's it!

-You are now ready to use Spacemacs with my configuration
+  You are now ready to use Spacemacs with my configuration.

 # Configurations
 Edit `~/.spacemacs.d/init.el` instead of `~/.spacemacs`.